Lac La Croix Pony: History

 The last population in the United States, located at the Bois Forte Indian Reservation in Minnesota, was killed off in the 1940s.
 Missionaries at the reservation decided it was inappropriate for children to witness the sight of semi-feral horses in the act of mating.
 The last Canadian community to keep their horses was the Lac La Croix First Nation.
 By the 1960s, when someone accidentally shot a colt who was the last remaining male of breeding age, there were six horses left, including one elderly stallion that was unable to breed.
 In 1977, the Canadian government claimed the four remaining mares a public nuisance.
 Before officials could destroy them, the Bois Forte and the Lac La Croix planned a rescue.
 They loaded the mares into a horse trailer, and Fred Isham, an Ojibwe from Nett Lake, drove them to Minnesota.
 There they lived in a free-roaming state on a farm, protected from slaughter.

 Because there were no remaining stallions, a registered Spanish Mustang known as Smokey SMR 169 was bred to the mares.
 The first male foal, named Keokuk, was born in January 1980.
 Another colt, Nimkii, was foaled in 1985.
 These two stallions founded the modern Lac La Croix bloodlines.

-In the 1990s, the Lac La Croix Indian Pony was categorized as a rare breed; it was listed as "endangered" by the FAO in 2007, and in 2020 was reported to DAD-IS as "at risk".
+In the 1990s, the Lac La Croix Indian Pony was categorized as a rare breed; it was listed as "endangered" by the Food and Agriculture Organization of the United Nations in 2007, and in 2020 was reported to DAD-IS as "at risk".
 It remains on the livestock conservation list of Heritage Livestock Canada.
-Today, there are about 150 horses located in Ontario, Saskatchewan, Alberta, and Minnesota.
+Today, there are about 150 horses located in Ontario, Saskatchewan, Alberta, Minnesota, and Wisconsin.
 In 2012, scientists recommended a conservation strategy be developed for the Eriskay pony and the Lac La Croix, based upon the need to preserve their unique genetics.

-Uses
+Uses and welfare

-The modern Lac La Croix Indian Pony is considered a spirit animal by the Ojibwe people and is used in programs promoting indigenous heritage.
+The modern Ojibwe Horse is considered a spirit animal by the Ojibwe people and is used in programs promoting indigenous heritage.
 Other uses include equine-assisted therapy and tourism.
 In particular, they are used to help indigenous youth remain in touch with their heritage.